Azure/azure-quickstart-templates/puppet-enterprise-rhel-win/README.md

 </a>

-Once deployment finishes, you will able to directly access Puppet Master Console and accept certificate requests from Nodes to bring it into the Nodes Inventory.
+Once deployment finishes, you will able to directly access Puppet Master Console and start Puppet configurations.

 ##Deployment Solution Architecture